hackclub/jams-bounty/jams/3D_Platformer.md

 **_Time estimation:_** 1 Hour .

 ### Breakdown
 - Setup: Making a account on Godot and starting a project!
+(5 mins)
 - Part 1: Making the platform and adding the player and obstacles.
+(10 mins)
 - Part 2: Making scripts for player moments and collision detection.
+(25mins)
 - Part 3: Adding a Jumping Mechanism.
+(10 mins)
 - Success!!!
 You have made your first ever game!
+(Note: Required time can vary from person to person, I have estimated and considered a beginner.
+For more skilled coders, it can even take less than the estimate)

 ### Questions:
 1. How will you ensure that every outcome of the workshop varies (i.e., how will you give jammers a sense of ownership over their project)?